TristanD7854/LolTimerApp/Roadmap.md

     exple :
         "f mid 12.15"  -> find who is mid

--display last seconds the summs are not available (highlight summs with timer + colors)
+-display last seconds the summs are not available           DONE
-    display how much time delayed (with +/- buttons)
+    (highlight summs with timer + colors)

 -display ranks
     can hide them